The Moogai: Background and short film

-Jon Bell's short film of the same name won the Midnight Shorts Grand Jury Award at the 2021 SXSW Film Festival, as well as Best Director at the 2021 Brooklyn Horror Film Festival.
-The short film is available in Australia on free streaming service SBS on Demand.
+Jon Bell's short film of the same name was made as proof of concept for the feature film.

 Bell is a Wiradjuri / Bundjalung / Yaegl man, hence the choice of the title in the Bundjalung language, which means "bad spirit" somewhat like the "boogie man".
 He said about the short film that he intended it to illuminate the intergenerational trauma faced by Aboriginal Australians in particular mothers whose children were forcibly removed from them, creating the Stolen Generations.

 Feature film

 Jon Bell said that his (feature) film is "a love letter to the Aboriginal women in his family", acknowledging the way that Aboriginal women "have continued to create families and hold families together in the face of hundreds of years of genocidal practices and policies", referring specifically to the policies under which Aboriginal children were removed from their families.
 He says that the horror genre provided the ability for him to explore the impact of the removals, which he does by "repurposing" tropes of the genre, which provides the commentary.

 The Moogai was produced by Mitchell Stanley of No Coincidence Media, with Kristina Ceyton and Samantha Jennings, of Causeway Films.
 South Australian special effects company KOJO Studios was responsible for the visual effects.
 Marty Pepper of KOJO, who served as, executive director, post-production, created a replica of the set at his own property in Willunga to create effects during post-production.